FairwindsOps/insights-docs/docs/installation/self-hosted.md

 ---
 # Self Hosted Installation

 Fairwinds Insights can be installed locally in your own Kubernetes cluster so that your data never has to leave your control.
+This is currently an Alpha feature.

 ## Configuration
 Fairwinds Insights is installed and configured using Helm.
 To see the full list of options,